wpilibsuite/frc-characterization/drive_characterization/README.md

    distance in **feet** when you push the robot forward

 Now you're ready to characterize your robot!
-On your data gathering computer, run `characterization-tool logger drive`.
+On your data gathering computer, run `robot-characterization logger drive`.
 Enter in your team number or robot IP address when prompted.

 Once the data logger has indicated that it has connected, do as prompted.
 Here's